theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 2) Use `mkdir` to create a folder for your input fasta file e.g. **data** You can use the `-p` option for `mkdir`.
 This option allows `mkdir` to create the new directory, even if one of the parent directories does not already exist.
 It also supresses errors if the directory already exists, without overwriting that directory.

-3) Download the your dataset below to your local scratch
+3) Download the dataset below to your local scratch

     $   mkdir -p [yourscratch]/data/
     $   cd data